nickleus-j/FutureValue/README.md

 * The test projects are made with xUnit.
 * The Domain has a test project to test the projections of future values.
 * The EfImplementation uses in memory database to generate test data.
-* Selenium web driver is used in the MVC presentation project to check the contents of the site generated.
+* Selenium web driver is used in the MVC and Angular presentation projects to check the contents of the site generated.